python-social-auth/social-docs/docs/backends/linkedin.rst

 LinkedIn
 ========

 LinkedIn supports OAuth1 and OAuth2.
-Migration between each type is fair simple since the same Key / Secret pair is used for both authentication types.
+Migration between each type is fairly simple since the same Key / Secret pair is used for both authentication types.

 LinkedIn OAuth setup is similar to any other OAuth service.
 The auth flow is explained on `LinkedIn Developers`_ docs.
 First you will need to register an